Scalable multi-carrier shipping software

 Exception prediction is a classification problem.
 A model is trained on historical shipment data: shipments that completed on time, and shipments that experienced delays, damaged goods, missing documentation, or carrier failures.
 The model learns which combinations of signals, carrier, lane, origin-destination pair, time of year, weather conditions, shipment weight and dimensions, and days in transit, predict exceptions before they happen.
 At the point of booking or during in-transit monitoring, each shipment is scored.
 High-risk shipments are surfaced to your operations team with the contributing risk factors so they can intervene: hold alternatives ready, alert the customer proactively, or escalate with the carrier before the exception becomes a miss.
 The key difference from reactive tracking is that the alert comes before the delay is confirmed, not after.

 Warehouse slotting is the assignment of SKUs to pick locations based on velocity, pick frequency, and co-order patterns.
-A poorly slotted warehouse has pickers travelling long distances for high-velocity items and fast-moving SKUs stored in inconvenient locations.
+A poorly slotted warehouse has pickers traveling long distances for high-velocity items and fast-moving SKUs stored in inconvenient locations.
 Traditional slotting uses velocity-based rules: A, B, and C items by pick frequency.
 AI-based slotting adds co-order analysis, which identifies SKUs that are frequently picked together in the same order and places them near each other, and temporal patterns, which identify how velocity changes by day of week, month, or season.
 The output is a recommended slot assignment that reduces total pick distance and therefore pick time per order.
-For high-volume operations, slotting optimisation typically reduces pick travel distance by 15-30%.
+For high-volume operations, slotting optimization typically reduces pick travel distance by 15-30%.
 We build this as a model that runs against your WMS data on a scheduled basis and produces re-slot recommendations, not as a one-time exercise.

 Work with us